Minimalist line drawing of two overlapping speech bubbles symbolising open dialogue, consultation, and communication

 • Any questions, concerns, or requirements

-This conversation helps shape the entire direction of the appointment.
-If you’d like to share photos, we can absolutely look at them—once we’ve established the bigger picture.
+The consultation conversation helps shape the entire direction of the appointment.
+If photos are available, they can absolutely be reviewed—once the bigger picture has been established.

 This part of the process typically lasts 15 to 30 minutes.
 It’s relaxed, conversational, and designed to be collaborative.
-If you’re feeling uncertain or overwhelmed, that’s fine.
-I’m experienced in guiding the discussion and will make sure we land in the right place.
+If there’s uncertainty or overwhelm, the structure is designed to support it.
+The discussion is guided with care to ensure the right destination is reached.

 The goal is clarity, not pressure—and everything in this studio is designed to support that.